-- The student's education may continue in the school of origin for the duration of homelessness. - The student may enroll in a school that non-homeless students who live in the attendance area in which the student is actually living are eligible to attend.
+• The student's education may continue in the school of origin for the duration of homelessness and until the end of the academic year if the student becomes permanently housed.

+The student may enroll in a school where non-homeless students who live in the attendance area in which the student is actually living are eligible to attend.

-In determining the best interests of the student to the extent feasible, the student will be kept in the school of origin, except when doing so is contrary to the wishes of the student's parent/guardian, for the duration of the homelessness.
+In determining the best interests of the student to the extent feasible, the student will be kept in the school of origin, except when doing so is contrary to the wishes of the student's parent/guardian.
 Student-centered factors will be considered, including the impact of mobility on achievement, education, health, and safety.